tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Storage-Analytics-Log-Format.md

 ## Log entry format 2.0

+Storage Analytics log format version 2.0 adds fields to support logging information about requests authorized with an OAuth 2.0 token provided by Azure Active Directory(Azure AD).
+Authentication and authorization with Azure AD for the Blob and Queue services is currently in preview.
+For more information, see [Authenticate with Azure Active Directory (Preview)](Authenticate-with-Azure-Active-Directory.md).

  Each version 2.0 log entry adheres to the following format:

  `<version-number>;<request-start-time>;<operation-type>;<request-status>;<http-status-code>;<end-to-end-latency-in-ms>;<server-latency-in-ms>;<authentication-type>;<requester-account-name>;<owner-account-name>;<service-type>;<request-url>;<requested-object-key>;<request-id-header>;<operation-count>;<requester-ip-address>;<request-version-header>;<request-header-size>;<request-packet-size>;<response-header-size>;<response-packet-size>;<request-content-length>;<request-md5>;<server-md5>;<etag-identifier>;<last-modified-time>;<conditions-used>;<user-agent-header>;<referrer-header>;<client-request-id>;<user-object-id>;<tenant-id>;<application-id>;<audience>;<issuer>;<user-principal-name>;<claims>;<authorization-detail>`

 ### Log entry fields for version 2.0

 The following table lists and defines the additional fields written to a version 2.0 log entry.
-All version 1.0 fields are included as well.
+All version 1.0 fields are included in version 2.0 log entries.

 | Properties | Description | Sample value |
 |---------------------------|------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|